aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 ### Owner authorization

-Enabling `owner` authorization allows any signed in user to create records.
+By default, enabling `owner` authorization allows any signed in user to create records.

 ```graphql
 # The simplest case